 The Netherlands goes to the polls to elect a new government on November 22.
 Here’s a round-up of today’s election news.

-Just over half of voters in the forthcoming election are planning to vote for a different party than they did in 2021, according to I&O Research.
+More than 50% of teachers and other school staff are planning to vote for a different party than they did in 2021, according to research by teaching union AOb.

 More to follow

 We could not provide the Dutch News service, and keep it free of charge, without the generous support of our readers.
 Your donations allow us to report on issues you tell us matter, and provide you with a summary of the most important Dutch news each day.Make a donation